ocaml/dune/doc/ocaml-ecosystem.rst

 project's dependencies (names and version constraints), it is able to create a switch that you'll be using to develop your project.

-Public definition of packages are available in a database called ``opam-repository`` which is maintained as a public Git repository.
+Public definitions of packages are available in a database called ``opam-repository`` which is maintained as a public Git repository.
 Publishing a package on opam (to make sure that external users can use your project) consists in adding its definition to ``opam-repository``.